escopecz/veetr/firmware/readme.md

 #### Web Application Access

-The Luna Sailing Dashboard web application is hosted externally (not on the ESP32) to provide better performance and reliability.
+The Veetr Sailing Dashboard web application is hosted externally (not on the ESP32) to provide better performance and reliability.
 You can access it at:

 **Live Dashboard:** [https://yourusername.github.io/luna-dashboard](https://yourusername.github.io/luna-dashboard)